Skip to main content

 Essential documents:

-• Power of Attorney - Appoints someone to make financial decisions if you can’t.
-Can be “enduring” (continues if you lose capacity).
+Financial Power of Attorney - Appoints someone you trust to make financial and legal decisions if you can’t.
+Can be ‘enduring’ so it continues if you lose decision-making capacity.

-• Medical Power of Attorney - Appoints someone to make medical decisions if you can’t.
+Medical decision-maker (name varies by state/territory) - Appoints someone to make health and medical decisions if you can’t.

 Where to get help: